Term Life Vs Traditional Life Insurance. Which Is Better?

 • Is the death benefit of the policy enough to meet his parents' medical expenses?

 Today, education expenses are reaching new heights.
-An MBA course from a top B school cost Rs.25 lakhs.
+An MBA course from a top B-school can cost Rs.
+25 lakhs.
 This will only increase in the next 10-15 years.
 The same goes for medical expenses as well.
-In 2021, a gall bladder surgery can cost you lakhs of rupees, putting a dent in your wallet.
-Who knows what the future treatment costs have for us.
+In 2021, a gallbladder surgery can cost you lakhs of rupees, putting a dent in your wallet.
+Who knows what future treatment costs have in store for us.
 Therefore, it's fair to have a policy with enough sum assured, which protects you and your family for the next 30-40 years to come.

 No. Any loan that you take will not have any impact on your future premiums.
 However, the amount of the loan will be deducted from your sum assured.